Kingdom of Ndongo

-The Kingdom of Ndongo (Kimbundu: Utuminu ua Ndongo, Utuminu ua Ngola), formerly known as Angola or Dongo, was an early-modern African state located in what is now Angola.
+The Kingdom of Ndongo (formerly known as Angola or Dongo, also Kimbundu: Utuminu ua Ndongo, Utuminu ua Ngola) was an early-modern African state located in the highlands between the Lukala and Kwanza Rivers, in what is now Angola.

 The Kingdom of Ndongo is first recorded in the sixteenth century.
 It was one of multiple vassal states to Kongo, though Ndongo was the most powerful of these with a king called the Ngola.

 Little is known of the kingdom in the early sixteenth century.
-"Angola" was listed among the titles of the King of Kongo in 1535, so it is likely that it was in somewhat subordinate to Kongo.
-Its own oral traditions, collected in the late sixteenth century, particularly by the Jesuit Baltasar Barreira, described the founder of the kingdom, Ngola Kiluanje, also known as Ngola Inene, as a migrant from Kongo, chief of a Kimbundu-speaking ethnic group.
+"Angola" was listed among the titles of the King of Kongo in 1535, so it was likely somewhat subordinate to Kongo.
+Its oral traditions, collected in the late sixteenth century, particularly by the Jesuit Baltasar Barreira, described the founder of the kingdom, Ngola Kiluanje, also known as Ngola Inene, as a migrant from Kongo, chief of a Kimbundu-speaking ethnic group.

-Social and political structure

-The Kimbundu-speaking region was known as the land of Mbundu, and according to late sixteenth-century accounts, it was divided into 736 small political units ruled by sobas.
-These sobas and their territories (called murinda) were compact groupings of villages (senzala or libatas, probably following the Kikongo term divata) surrounding a small central town (mbanza).